cschladetsch/Doplhin/CircularBuffer/prompt.md

 # C++20 - Circular Buffer

-Generate a C++20 conformant program that demonstrates tje usage of a cicular buffer.
+Generate a C++20 conformant program that demonstrates the usage of a circular buffer.

-## Problem Satement
+## Problem Statement

 1. Efficient Design.
-Implement a circular buffer for memoryu isage performance in streming scenarios.
+Implement a circular buffer for memory usage performance in streaming scenarios.
 1. Template Based.
 Use templates to enable the circular buffer to use different types of storage.
 1. Concepts.
 Use `concepts` to trap errors errors at compile time.

 ## Requirements

-1. **Include methods to add and remove elements**: fro,m the buffer
+1. **Include methods to add and remove elements**: from the buffer
-1. **Customisable**: Allow users of the date structure designate the underlyinmg container to use, as well as its size, while providing sensible defaults.
+1. **Customisable**: Allow users of the date structure designate the underlying container to use, as well as its size, while providing sensible defaults.
  * Include methods for adding to the buffer.
  * Add ability to remove elements from the end of the buffer.
  * The buffer is FIFO: First in, first out.